helium/HIP/0080-updating-dao-utility-score.md

 # Utility Score Proposal

-In response the issues outlined above, HIP-78 proposes a new definition of the DAO Utility Score, replacing the definition from HIP-51 with the following:
+In response the issues outlined above, HIP 80 proposes a new definition of the DAO Utility Score, replacing the definition from HIP 51 with the following:

 $\text{DAO Utility Score} = V \times D$